Document Type

 Abstract

-The executive removal power figures prominently on the Supreme Court's current agenda.
+The executive removal power figures prominently on the Supreme Court’s current agenda.
 That agenda is beset, however, by a historical misunderstanding, when it comes to multi-member bodies, which too often are assumed to be modern creatures.
-This paper provides crucial new historical evidence showing that the Founders, indeed a who's who list of Founders, approved and even sat on administrative commissions in the Republic's early years.
-The Founders called these early commissions "independent," deferred to their judgments as "final," and demanded that the members be "impartial."
-Nothing in this paper contravenes the current position of the Supreme Court that Presidents may remove executive officers at will.
-It does suggest, however, that as the Court considers Presidents and multi-member commissions, that it should remember that Presidents and Congresses, in the early Republic, endorsed such bodies precisely because Presidents and Congresses believed that, for some tasks, political partisanship was a danger to the administration of the rule of law, and to the nation's most urgent needs.
+This paper provides crucial new historical evidence showing that the Founders, indeed a who’s who list of Founders, approved and even sat on commissions in the Republic’s early years.
+In some cases, the Founders called these early commissions “independent,” deferred to their judgments as “final,” and demanded that the members be “impartial.”
+Given the vast discretion given these commissions, these characteristics are best described as “fiduciary” bodies.
+Presidents and Congresses, in the early Republic, endorsed such bodies precisely because Presidents and Congresses believed that, for some tasks requiring the national trust, political partisanship was a danger to the administration of the rule of law, and to the nation’s most urgent needs.

 Share